 It is strongly recommended to install an appropriate lightning protection system where the antenna cable enters the building.

 All cablings, groundings and lightning protection must comply with the applicable standards and regulations.

 When the Full duplex operation is required, the Tx and Rx signals must be separated.
 The level of Tx to Rx signal attenuation must be at least 70 dB or better.
 Such a high level of Tx to Rx signal attenuation is typically achived by using a duplexer.
 Separate installation of Tx and Rx antenna can be used instead of using a duplexer.

 RipEX2 uses standard connectors.
 Use only standard counterparts to these connectors.

-You will find the connectors’ pin-outs in chapter Section 1.2, “Connectors”.
+You will find the pin-outs of connectors in Section 2.2, “Connectors”.

 RipEX2 may be powered from any well-filtered 10 to 30 VDC power source.
 The supply must be capable of providing the required input for the projected RF output.
 The power supply must be sufficiently stable so that voltage doesn’t drop when switching from receiving to transmission, which takes less than 1.5 ms. To avoid radio channel interference, the power supply must meet all relevant EMC standards.
 Never install a power supply close to the antenna.
-Maximal supply cable length is 3 m minus pole of the power supply.
 Connector is internally connected to the casing of the RipEX2 unit.